 What does the lymphatic system do?

-The main purpose of the lymphatic system is to filter toxins, hormones, viruses and bacteria, germs and other matter from the body.
-After these things are filtered through the lymphatic system, they are delivered to the kidneys, liver, spleen, skin and other organs for detoxification and removal from the body.
+The main purpose of the lymphatic system is to filter toxins, hormones, viruses and bacteria, germs, and other matter from the body.
+After these things are filtered through the lymphatic system, they are delivered to the kidneys, liver, spleen, skin, and other organs for detoxification and removal from the body.
 It also supports the immune system.
-And it provides important support which help to keep the body free from disease.
+And it provides important support which helps to keep the body free from disease.
 It also helps to move oxygen and nutrients throughout the body.

-The lymphatic system runs parallel to the circulatory system, and is similar.
+The lymphatic system runs parallel to the circulatory system and is similar.
 But it differs from the circulatory system in one major way.
 The movement of the circulatory system comes from the consistent pumping of the heart.
 This pumping continuously moves blood through the blood vessels.
 But with the lymphatic system, there is no pump to move lymphatic fluid through the body.
 The pumping action actually comes from outside of the body itself, through our action.
 Ultimately the lymphatic system needs our help to filter out toxins.
-Without that help, there will be a buildup of excess fluid in the tissues, and increase in toxins circulating through the body and an increase in viruses and disease.
+Without that help, there will be a buildup of excess fluid in the tissues and an increase in toxins circulating through the body, and an increase in viruses and disease.